It’s the beginning of a new year, and for drivers in certain states, that means higher required liability limits.

 Nearly every state requires a minimum level of car insurance that you must have to drive legally.
-These mandated coverage amounts are governed by state laws, and sometimes legislators increase the amount of car insurance you need to meet the minimum.
+State laws govern these mandated coverage amounts, and sometimes legislators increase the amount of car insurance you need to meet the minimum.
 If you are in a state where this happened, and you only have the prior, lower amount of insurance required, are you still covered?
 What happens to your rates and policy limits?
-Drivers in Delaware, Connecticut, Kentucky, Indiana and Nevada will certainly want to know, as you’ll see below how liability minimums are increasing in those states, but motorists everywhere should be aware of how their coverage is affected when liability laws change.
+Drivers in Delaware, Connecticut, Kentucky, Indiana and Nevada will certainly want to know, as you’ll see below, how liability minimums are increasing in those states, but motorists everywhere should be aware of how their coverage is affected when liability laws change.

 - Delaware: On Dec.
 13, 2017, the minimum liability limits increased from 15/30/10 to 25/50/10.